Deploy in a cluster

 Even though Seafile app servers work independently, they still have to share some session information.
-All shared session information are stored in memcached.
-So all Seafile app servers have to connect to the same memcached server (cluster).
+All shared session information is stored in memcached.
+Thus, all Seafile app servers have to connect to the same memcached server (cluster).
 More details about memcached configuration is available later.

 All Seafile app servers access the same set of user data.
 The user data has two parts: One in the MySQL database and the other one in the backend storage cluster (S3, Ceph etc.).
 All app servers serve the data equally to the clients.

 All app servers have to connect to the same database or database cluster.
 We recommend to use MariaDB Galera Cluster if you need a database cluster.

 There are a few steps to deploy a Seafile cluster:

 - Prepare hardware, operating systems, memcached and database

 - Setup a single Seafile server node

 - Copy the deployment to other Seafile nodes

 At least 3 Linux server with at least 4GB RAM.
 Two servers work as frontend servers, while one server works as background task server.

 In small cluster, you can re-use the 3 Seafile servers to run memcached cluster and MariaDB cluster.
 For larger clusters, you can have 3 more dedicated server to run memcached cluster and MariaDB cluster.
 Because the load on these two clusters are not high, they can share the hardware to save cost.
 Documentation about how to setup memcached cluster and MariaDB cluster can be found here